BaskervilleHound/CTFs/OverTheWire/OverthewireCTF-Bandit.md

-﻿# Overthewire CTF Write-Ups: Bandit
+﻿# OverTheWire CTF Write-Ups: Bandit
 At the time I’m writing these lines I’m studying Web Development, with the objective of getting into Cybersec next year.
 I already completed [Bandit](https://overthewire.org/wargames/bandit/) a couple of months ago, but I want to test myself again, as I’m far from anything “pro”-like.
 Without further delay:

 ### Level 0: